jworth/testclass/course/content/en/class1/extra-pre-reading.md

 content_type: pre
 optional: true
 title: Extra Pre-Reading
-description: Example Four Corners images to help you understand evidence.
+description: >-
+  We have selected 5 key photographs from the World Press Photo Foundation archive and made them into Four Corners images to demonstrate how to use evidence as part of your work.
+Check them out.
 expectsubmission: false
 ---